paoloarciaga/Crowdfunding_ETL/README.md

 # Crowdfunding ETL Pipeline Project

 This group project was completed by Jessica Padilla, Sharon Romero, Maritza Ahumada, Marco Nigro, and Paolo Arciaga.
-We collaborated amongst each other, as well as tutors, in order to debug certain parts of our code.
+We collaborated amongst each other in order to debug certain parts of our code.

 Within this repo, you will be able to see how we completed the following: